top of page

-I am a multidisciplinary artist based in Cuenca, Ecuador.
+I am an Ecuadorian artist based in London.

 Warp and Weft Magazine Filed Notes Interview